pbulsink/jekyll-now/_posts/2016-08-05-dixon_coles_and_hockey_data.md

-The full 10 seasons took 325 seconds, while even just one season took 78 seconds.
+The full 10 seasons took 324 seconds, while even just one season took 77 seconds.
 We haven't even added in the promised time dependancy yet!
 WOW.
 Hopefully it's a good model.

 We'll plot the Attack and Defence parameters for each team to se if there's any correllation.
 ![plot of chunk attack_defence_corr_plot](/images/attack_defence_corr_plot-1.png) The effect that time dependance has on the Poisson determination is weighting more recent games higher than older results.
 There are a few reasons why this matters, including the effect of short term hot and cold streaks, but also to account for how teams change over time (player quality changes due to age, players added and removed by trades, drafts, or retirement; changes in coaches or coaching style, etc).
-To add this to our method from above, we need to start with adding a weighting function based on $\xi$ (xi):
+To add this to our method from above, we need to start with adding a weighting function based on &xi; (xi):

 {% highlight r %}